-9 Trees To Avoid Around Your Pool
+9 Trees to Avoid Around Your Pool

 If you’re planning to plant some trees around your pool, it’s important to choose the right type of tree.
 While trees can provide shade and add to the overall aesthetic of your pool area, some trees are not well-suited for this purpose.